Tiangong-3

-Tiangong-3 (天宫三号 (Tiāngōng sānhào, Heavenly Palace 3)) was a proposed Chinese space station, part of the Tiangong program.
-The China National Space Agency (CNSA) was originally expected to launch Tiangong-3 around 2015, following the launch of the Tiangong-2 test laboratory, originally planned for 2013.
-The goals for the Tiangong-2 and Tiangong-3 laboratories were eventually merged, and the latter was therefore not ordered.
+Tiangong-3 (天宫三号 (Tiāngōng sānhào, Heavenly Palace 3)) was a proposed Chinese space station that was part of the Tiangong program.
+The China National Space Agency (CNSA) initially planned to launch Tiangong-3 around 2015, following the launch of the Tiangong-2 test laboratory, which was originally planned for 2013.
+However, the goals for the Tiangong-2 and Tiangong-3 laboratories were merged, and the latter was not ordered.
+Eventually, the first module of the third station of the Tiangong program, Tiangong space station, was launched in 2021.

 Development

 In 2008, the China Manned Space Engineering Office (CMSEO) published a brief description of Tiangong-2 and Tiangong-3, indicating that several crewed spaceships would be launched in the late 2010s to dock with Tiangong-3.
-The first Tiangong module, Tiangong-1, was launched in September 2011 and docked with the uncrewed Shenzhou 8 spacecraft in November 2011, marking China's first orbital docking.
+The first Tiangong module, Tiangong-1, was launched in September 2011 and successfully docked with the uncrewed Shenzhou 8 spacecraft in November 2011, marking China's first orbital docking.

 Specifications

 Tiangong-3 was expected to provide: